 2. Take a Walking Tour of the Old Medina

 The Old Medina of Fes is a maze of small alleyways jutting off of the main street that runs down the center.
-The medina is on a slope so the best way to tackle a walking tour is to start at the top and make your way to the bottom, then hail a taxi to head back home.
+The medina is on a slope.
+The best way to tackle a walking tour is to start at the top and make your way to the bottom.
+Then, hail a taxi to head back home.
 Unlike other medinas in Morocco, this one is only for pedestrians so you don’t have to worry about making way for motorbikes.

 Have your taxi drop you off at Bab Boujloud, the impressive archway that leads into the Old Medina.
 Stop here and snap a few photos before heading inside.
-Immediately you will join the crowd of tourists and locals making their way through the narrow streets.
-You’ll be overwhelmed by the sights, sounds, and smells of this ancient wonderland!
+Immediately, you will join the crowd of tourists and locals making their way through the narrow streets.
+You’ll feel overwhelmed by the sights, sounds, and smells of this ancient wonderland!

 3. Visit the Bou Inania Madrasa

-Your first stop in the Old Medina will be a turn off of the main street to visit the Bou Inania Madrasa (entrance fee: 20 Dhs for adults, 10 Dhs for children 12 and under).
-Built in the 14th century, this gorgeous former Islamic university has a large center courtyard surrounded by stunning hand-carved plaster, large intricate doors, and ornate lattice screens.
-It operated as a school until the 1960s when restoration work began which allows the public to enjoy it’s original beauty.
+Your first stop in the Old Medina will be a turn-off of the main street to visit the Bou Inania Madrasa (entrance fee: 20 Dhs for adults, 10 Dhs for children 12 and under).
+Built in the 14th century, this gorgeous former Islamic university has a large central courtyard surrounded by stunning hand-carved plaster, large intricate doors, and ornate lattice screens.
+It operated as a school until the 1960s when restoration work began which allows the public to enjoy its original beauty.